WHO WE ARE

 way to reduce the number of unsafe abortions, maternal deaths and pregnancy-related disabilities; we also believe that women and girls have a right to determine when to become pregnant and their desired family size, regardless of where they live.
 Through enhancing access to contraception, in 2019, the IRC prevented an estimated 56,453 unintended pregnancies and 19,807 unsafe abortions.

 The IRC’s Family Planning and Post Abortion Care (FP-PACE) program began its current family planning program in four conflict-affected countries: Chad, Democratic Republic of Congo, Myanmar, and Pakistan.
 In just four years, the program ensured contraceptive choices at 140 crisis-affected and post-conflict health facilities.
 95,000 women began using new contraceptive methods.
 The program is now expanding to other conflict-affected countries.

 Bring life-saving treatment to the homes of children

-More than 6.3 million children under the age of five died in 2013.
+More than 6.8 million children under the age of five died in 2018.
 One third of these deaths were caused by pneumonia, diarrhea and malaria—diseases for which effective, evidence-based and low-cost treatments are available.
 Since 2004, the IRC has used a community approach to bring life-saving treatment directly to children in the most underserved areas.
-To date, more than 16,000 community health workers supported by the IRC have provided more than 5 million treatments for pneumonia, diarrhea and malaria, preventing an estimated 20,000 child deaths.
+In 2019 alone, more than 13,000 community health workers supported by the IRC have provided more than 416,000 treatments for pneumonia, diarrhea and malaria.

 The IRC has introduced integrated community case management in 10 countries.
 In Sierra Leone, an impact evaluation found that this program reduced all-cause child mortality by 25% in the area where it was implemented.
 In Rwanda, where the approach has been scaled up nationally, an outside scientific review determined that the program played a substantial part in the country’s dramatic decline in child mortality.